Searches and Filters

-- Delete an existing filter by clicking the Save Filter drop down list and select the Delete option.
+- Delete an existing filter by clicking the Save Filter drop-down list and selecting the Delete option.

-- To remove a particular filter criterion that has been applied on the grid, click the Clear Filter Criteria link.
+- To remove a particular filter criterion that has been applied to the grid, click the Clear Filter Criteria link.

 Click the Filters icon to view a list of all existing filters that have been defined for the grid or record, as shown in the following image:

 Using this filtering option, you can filter records using only the AND condition; for example, you can filter records whose Type is Phishing AND Status is Investigating.
 When you apply this filter, in our example, only one record is displayed, as shown in the following image: